False Correlation Reduction for Offline Reinforcement Learning: Related Work

 Alternatively, the value-penalized methods steer the policy towards training distribution by penalizing the value of OOD actions.
-For example, CQL~\cite{kumarConservativeQlearningOffline2020} explicitly minimizes the action value of OOD data via a value regularization term.
+For example, CQL~\cite{kumarConservativeQLearningOffline2020} explicitly minimizes the action value of OOD data via a value regularization term.
 MOPO~\cite{yuMOPOModelbasedOffline2020a} and MOReL~\cite{kidambiMorelModelbasedOffline2020} learn pessimistic dynamic models and use model uncertainty as the penalty.
 However, in a subsequent work~\cite{yuCOMBOConservativeOffline2021}, the authors claim that the model uncertainty for complex dynamics tends to be unreliable and revert to the CQL-type penalty method.
 Instead of explicitly learning the dynamics and then inferring its uncertainty, SCORE utilizes bootstrapped q-networks to estimate uncertainty, providing reliable estimations.

 Some model-free methods also use uncertainty to construct the penalty term.
 For example, UWAC~\cite{wuUncertaintyWeightedActorCritic2021a} proposes to use Monte Carlo (MC) dropout to quantify uncertainty and perform uncertainty-weighted updates.
 This method relies on a strong policy-constrained method~\cite{kumarStabilizingOffpolicyQlearning2019}; more importantly, the dropout method does not converge with increasing data~\cite{osbandRandomizedPriorFunctions2018}.
 EDAC~\cite{anUncertaintyBasedOfflineReinforcement2021a} proposes to use a large number of networks to guarantee diversification so that OOD actions are sufficiently penalized via the traditional min-Q objective.
 PBRL~\cite{baiPessimisticBootstrappingUncertaintyDriven2022} introduces an OOD sampling procedure similar to CQL and a pseudo target punished by the uncertainty for OOD actions.
-Theoretically, PBRL additionally assumes access to the exact Bellman target of the OOD samples, which is hard to satisfy in practice.
-While these works attribute their success to defending against OOD actions, it lacks a rigorous mathematical connection to the suboptimality in offline RL.
-SCORE, by contrast, is directly motivated by reducing spurious correlations, which is derived by mathematically decomposing the suboptimality.
-It employs a simple regularization term to stabilize the learning process, providing high-quality uncertainty estimations with low computational costs (small number of networks and no need for OOD sampling).
-Such simplicity facilitates theoretical analysis and shortens the gap between theory and practice.
+Theoretically, PBRL analyzes the connection between bootstrapped uncertainty and the LCB penalty, but it does not explicitly address the algorithm's convergence rate.
+In contrast, SCORE is supported by a thorough theoretical analysis showing that it achieves a sublinear convergence rate.
+Since SCORE does not need to sample OOD data, its convergence result remains valid even without access to the exact value of OOD samples.